GNOME/glib/CONTRIBUTING.md

-If a code review is stalled (due to not receiving comments for two or more weeks; or due to a technical disagreement), please ping another GLib core developer on the merge request, or on IRC, to ask for a second opinion.
+If a code review is stalled (due to not receiving comments for two or more weeks; or due to a technical disagreement), please ping another GLib core developer on the merge request, or on Matrix, to ask for a second opinion.

 ### Commit messages